 It was on her maiden patrol in the summer of 1944 that the USS Cavalla avenged an American tragedy.
 With a salvo of six torpedoes, the Gato-class submarine brought down the Imperial Japanese Navy aircraft carrier Shokaku, one of six aircraft carriers that launched the fateful surprise attack on Pearl Harbor.
-This authentic piece of American history still lives on at the American Undersea Warfare Center (soon to be known as the Galveston Naval Museum).
+This authentic piece of American history still lives on at the Galveston Naval Museum.
 Better yet, you can explore its inner workings.

 Imagine what daily life was like for the “Lucky Lady’s” crew as you tour the quarters and mess hall, and explore the torpedo rooms, control room and the officer’s wardroom.
 Then make the short walk across Seawolf Park to visit the USS Stewart, a destroyer escort that primarily served in the North Atlantic.
 Together, the Cavalla and Stewart tell the stories of predator and protector in the crucial fight for the open sea during World War II.

 2. Embark on a Dolphin-Spotting Adventure

 Yes, you read that right.
 Not only are there dolphins in Galveston’s coastal waters, but it’s actually quite common to see them swimming alongside ferries and boats between Galveston Island and Bolivar Peninsula.
 Watch these playful creatures on a dolphin watching tour.
 One such excursion, offered by BayWatch Dolphin Tours, takes you out on a dolphin-friendly boat with no propellers, allowing up-close views and memorable photo-ops.
 There’s even more sightseeing to be had on the Seagull II Harbor Tour & Dolphin Watch, which is led by a knowledgeable guide that includes a look at the birds and animals that call this part of Texas home.